filegator/filegator/docs/development.md

 npm run build
 ```

+We also have a sample docker image [here](https://github.com/filegator/demo)

 ## Compiles and hot-reloads

 The following command will launch backend and frontend on ports 8081 and 8080: